+Does the project hav e the potential to reduce deper ndence on water originating from the

+Sacramento-San Joa quin River Delta?

-Does the project hav Sacramento-San Joaqu 1 dependence on water originating from the Yes No Not Sure Does the project addre ss any known environmenta l justice issues?
+Yes No Not Sure

+Does the project add ress any known environmenta l justice issues?

+Yes No Not Sure